 So if your son earns $5,000 over the year, his income would not be included in your household MAGI.
 But if he earns $8,000, that money would be included in your household MAGI.
 This would be the case even if you were not going to add him to your health insurance policy – he’s part of your “tax household.”
 (This is also true for spouses who are not going to be covered on the new policy; their income counts as part of the household MAGI, but they also count as an extra person for the purposes of calculating the household’s income as a percentage of poverty level.)

 Your daughter’s income would only be included in your household MAGI if you include her on your new policy.
 Until she turns 26, it’s your choice to include her on your plan if you wish.
 If you do cover her, your household income would include anything you and your husband earn, your daughter’s income, plus your son’s if he’s above the tax-filing threshold.
-And your household would be considered four people, which means you may be eligible for subsidies in 2016 if the total MAGI is under $97,000 and none of you have access to affordable health insurance from an employer (be aware however, that not all enrollees with income under 400 percent of the poverty level actually end up qualifying for subsidies).
+And your household would be considered four people, which means you may be eligible for subsidies in 2018 if the total MAGI doesn’t exceed $98,400 and none of you have access to affordable health insurance from an employer (be aware however, that not all enrollees with income up to 400 percent of the poverty level actually end up qualifying for subsidies).
 Keep in mind that while you’re allowed to include your daughter on your plan until she turns 26, this may not be the best course of action if she doesn’t live near you, as the provider network on your family plan may not include providers in her area.